 - Process temperature

-Once you’ve chosen the correct gauge, pay attention to how you screw the gauge in.
-Rather than turning the case by hand, use a wrench to apply force through the spanner flats.
-Applying the force through the case or terminal box could damage the case connection.
+Once you’ve chosen the correct gauge, pay attention to how you install the gauge.
+Rather than turning the case by hand, use an open-end wrench and apply force to the wrench flat.
+Applying the force through the case could damage the case connection as well as the gauge internals.
 Not applying sufficient torque could result in leaks.

 Notice the type of threads on the gauge before you seal it.
-If the gauge has parallel threads, seal it using rings, washers, or WIKA profile seals.
-If the gauge has tapered threads, additional sealing means, such as PTFE tape, are recommended.
-This is standard practice for any pipe-fitter because tapered threads do not provide complete sealing on their own.
+If the gauge has parallel threads, seal it using sealing rings, washers, or WIKA sealing rings (crush rings).
+If the gauge has tapered threads, additional means of sealing, such as PTFE tape, are recommended.
+This is standard practice for any pipe fitter because tapered threads do not provide complete sealing on their own.

 When tapered threads are used, the installer has the luxury of adjusting the gauge even after sufficient torque has been applied.
 This allows for convenient orientation of the gauge face.
-However, with straight threads the face orientation is not adjustable.
-For that reason, you should use a clamp socket or a union nut to connect the gauge.
-These will allow you to correctly orientate the gauge after the socket has already been seated on the sealing ring or washer.
+However, with straight threads the face orientation is not adjustable once it bottoms out.
+For that reason, we recommend using WIKA sealing rings (crush rings) instead of flat washers.
+The WIKA sealing ring allows you to correctly orient the gauge after the socket has been seated on the sealing ring.
+You start by tightening the gauge by hand.
+As soon as you encounter a resistance, apply an open-end wrench to the wrench flat and continue turning the gauge.
+At this point you have approximately one turn left to put the gauge into the desired position.

 Some gauges come with a small valve on top of the case.
 Users who don’t understand the purpose of the valve are confused about why it’s included.
 During shipment, liquid-filled gauges can go through temperature changes that create internal pressure build-up.
 This can cause the gauge pointer to be off zero.
 When installing the gauge, open the compensation valve to allow this pressure to vent.
 It should then be closed again to prevent any external ingress.
 After you mount the gauge, set the compensating valve from CLOSE to OPEN.